dgrisham/csci400/lectures/00-overview.md

 -------------

 -   Small set of primitive constructs + ways of combining them
+    -   E.g. variable assignment, `if`, `for`, ...
     -   Every syntactically correct combination is legal
-    -   C: Arrays, `void` (both have 'illegal' cases)
--   No side-effects
-    -   Changing one thing has no effect on another
+    -   Meaning of a feature is independent of context
+-   Example of non-orthogonality in `C`
+    -   Arrays: Cannot be returned from a function
+    -   `void`: Cannot be type of array element

 Orthogonality
 -------------